solve-coagulate/lispfun/README.md

 python -m lispfun [path/to/script.lisp]
 ```

 Running without a file starts an interactive REPL.
+When provided a script path,
+`run.py` now loads the Lisp toy interpreter and invokes its `run-file` function
-Executing `run.py` directly
+to execute the program.
+Executing `run.py` directly (`python lispfun/run.py`)
-(`python lispfun/run.py`) will fail because it relies on relative imports.
+still fails because it relies on relative imports.

 The REPL supports command history if Python's `readline` module is available.
 Use the up and down arrow keys to navigate through previous inputs, similar to